LoganThatcher/LoganThatcher.github.io/LegendOfKyle.md

 ![GIF of Fight 3](https://loganthatcher.com/images/LoK/GIFs/Fight3.gif)

 The main loop of the game is entering a room in the dungeon and killing all the monsters to move to the next room.
-Ultimatly trying to find the Boss Room and defeat it to move to the next level.
+Ultimately trying to find the Boss Room and defeat it to move to the next level.

 ## Start of Game